 The left panel of Fig. \ref{fig:tmodsound} displays the radial profiles of the temperature for the various viscous models when compared to the values obtained from the inviscid solution.
-As can be seen from the solid lines -- which refer to the \textit{low, medium} and \textit{high \(\zeta\)} models -- the viscous fluid is hotter near the horizon and colder at larger radii than the corresponding inviscid fluid.
-In particular, for the \textit{high $\zeta$} model the temperature at the horizon can be up to \(\sim 18 \%\) larger than in the inviscid model.
+As can be seen from the solid lines -- which refer to the \textit{low-, medium-}, and \textit{high-$\zeta$} models -- the viscous fluid is hotter near the horizon and colder at larger radii than the corresponding inviscid fluid.
+In particular, for the \textit{high-$\zeta$} model, the temperature at the horizon can be up to \(\sim 18 \%\) larger than in the inviscid model.
 A similar behaviour can be seen also for the dashed lines, which refer to the \textit{low} and \textit{high \(\tau_{_{\Pi}}\)} models.
-Shown instead in the right panel of Fig.\ \ref{fig:tmodsound} is the corresponding comparison in the case of viscous speed of sound when analysed very close to the event horizon.
-The excess can be up to a factor of almost three for the \textit{low $\tau_{_{\Pi}}$} model and a factor of $\sim 2.3$ for the \textit{high $\zeta$} model, reaching viscous sound speeds above \(0.5\) and \(0.4\), respectively (see inset).
+Shown instead in the right panel of Fig.\ \ref{fig:tmodsound} is the corresponding comparison in terms of the viscous sound speed very close to the event horizon, which can be larger by a factor $\sim 3$ for the \textit{low-$\tau_{_{\Pi}}$} model and by a factor $\sim 2.3$ for the \textit{high-$\zeta$} model, reaching viscous sound speeds above \(0.5\) and \(0.4\), respectively (see inset).
 In general, and as can be intuitively expected, solutions with high bulk viscosities and low relaxation times tend to have larger temperatures and viscous sound speeds, and hence larger deviations from the inviscid case.